Many people are looking for Coinbase alternatives to benefit from lower fees, better customer support, and more coins.

 Undoubtedly, among the great benefits of using a Bitcoin ATM are the security and convenience they offer.
 If you are fortunate enough to live close to a Bitcoin ATM, then you are one of the lucky minority that can access perhaps the simplest method of purchasing cryptocurrencies.

-Bitcoin ATMs also benefit from blistering speed, allowing you to purchase and receive your cryptocurrency in a matter of minutes, if not seconds.
+Bitcoin ATMs also benefit from the blistering speed, allowing you to purchase and receive your cryptocurrency in a matter of minutes, if not seconds.

 When you combine this with the fact that some of these machines require no identification or personal details, it becomes clear that ATMs are a crucial step towards mainstream adoption.

 Since there are no intermediaries when dealing through a Bitcoin ATM, customers also benefit from unparalleled security as no financial information is ever stored in a way that is vulnerable to theft.